Dollar prices drop in Baghdad, Erbil - Shafaq News

 Dollar prices drop in Baghdad, Erbil

-Shafaq News/ On Monday, the exchange rates оf the US Dollar against the Iraqi dinar fell in both Baghdad and Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rates dropped with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 151,000 dinars for every 100 dollars, while they recorded 151,350 dinars in the morning.
+According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 150,900 dinars for every 100 dollars, while they recorded 151,350 dinars on Monday.

 The selling and buying rates at currency exchange stores in Baghdad were set at 152,000 IQD and 150,000 IQD per 100 USD, respectively.